adugyeni/Internal-Network-Penetration-Testing-Report/README.md

 ---

+## Disclaimer

+All IP addresses, hostnames, and domain names referenced in this report belong to an isolated, non‑production lab environment created solely for educational, training, and demonstration purposes.

+No real-world organizations, systems, or networks were accessed or tested during the creation of this project.
+Any resemblance to actual infrastructure is purely coincidental.

+This report is intended to showcase penetration testing methodology, documentation skills, and technical analysis for portfolio and learning purposes only.

+---

 ### Testing Methodogy
 Testing took off by utilizing the Network Mapper(NMAP) tool to locate live hosts and services in the in-scope ip address provided.
 The output of this tooling was then manually examined and the host and services were manually enumerated to uncover any missed vulnerability and weakness.
 Web-based attack surfaces were exploited to generate payloads.